emazzotta/cli-adventure-game/README.md

 ### How do I get set up? ###

-// TODO
-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* It's a maven project... nothing special, it should work out of the box
+* Run the Game class to start the game

 ### Contribution guidelines ###